runxiyu/go-bareish/README.md

 For many use-cases, it may be more convenient to write your types manually and use Marshal and Unmarshal directly.
-If you choose this approach, you may also use `git.sr.ht/~sircmpwn/go-bare/schema.SchemaFor` to generate a BARE schema langauge document describing your structs.
+If you choose this approach, you may also use `git.sr.ht/~sircmpwn/go-bare/schema.SchemaFor` to generate a BARE schema language document describing your structs.

 ```go
 package main